 Mercury vapor reading.

 This mercury analyzer instrument has a sensitivity of 0.001 mg/m3.
-During operation of the lamp processing equipment, air monitoring will also include additional sampling of the Balcan air filtration system (in Area C – the Lamp Processing Room) to assure that it is functioning properly.
+During operation of the lamp processing equipment, air monitoring also includes additional sampling of the Balcan air filtration system (in Area B – the Lamp Processing Room) to assure that it is functioning properly.

-In the unlikely event the ambient room air exceeds the designated threshold limit of 0.05 mg/m3, Lighting Resources will require the use of half-mask or full-face respirators with NIOSH mercury filters /cartridges by Facility personnel until the source of the mercury has been detected and mitigated.
-The Facility Manager or Emergency Coordinator will make this determination.
-Employees will be trained to OSHA Level C protection which includes air-purifying respirators.
+In the unlikely event the ambient room air exceeds the designated threshold limit of 0.05 mg/m3, Lighting Resources requires the use of half-mask or full-face respirators with NIOSH mercury filters /cartridges by Facility personnel until the source of the mercury has been detected and mitigated.
+The Facility Manager or Emergency Coordinator makes this determination.
+Employees are trained to use OSHA Level C protection which includes air-purifying respirators.
 If mercury levels exceed concentrations appropriate for Level C protection, Facility operations are immediately halted, personnel are evacuated (refer to Drawing No. D7 for locations of Facility building evacuation points, and emergency meeting points located outside of the Facility building), and emergency responders are contacted (please refer to Section 4 for emergency procedures).
 Facility operations will not resume until the Lighting Resources Emergency Coordinator determines that it is safe to do so.

 INSERT FIGURE 7

 In the event there are spikes in the mercury levels in localized areas, the cause is determined and appropriate remedial action is taken.
 A spike would typically indicate an excess lamp breakage in a given shipment with poor containment, an equipment malfunction or system leak.
 Air filtration media is deemed "saturated" and is replaced when mercury emissions reach the threshold limit of 0.05 mg/m3.
-Frequent testing in multiple locations of the Facility during operations will ensure that malfunctions are corrected promptly.
+Frequent testing in multiple locations of the Facility during operations ensures that malfunctions are corrected promptly.

 Lighting Resources also has an extensive floor maintenance program to minimize potential contamination of the plant floor.
 Areas potentially contaminated through lamp breakage are cleaned immediately upon breakage.
-Lighting Resources will routinely sweep the fFacility floors using a combination of a floor sweeping compound and mercury vapor absorbent/suppression liquid.
-In order to check the effectiveness of its floor maintenance program, Lighting Resources will conduct periodic wipe sampling of its Facility floors and walls.sm

-Lighting Resources will also implement a bootie policy to further minimize potential contamination.
-Any office staff or visitors will wear protective dust-resistant booties while inside the lamp processing room.
-Likewise, lamp processing personnel will have to wear the booties and remove them when exiting the lamp processing room.
-All work clothing and booties will remain at the Facility.
+Lighting Resources routinely sweeps the fFacility floors.
+There are also sticky mats at the entrance from Area A to the Offices and from Area B Processing Room to Area A to trap any contamination from the plant floor.

 3.21 Sampling and Analytical Testing of Processed Lamp Materials

-In accordance with 62-737.840 F.A.C., Lighting Resources will conduct routine sampling and analyses of the processed lamp materials prior to shipment offsite for further processing, recycling, or disposal.
+In accordance with 62-737.840 F.A.C., Lighting Resources conducts routine sampling and analyses of the processed lamp materials prior to shipment offsite for further processing, recycling, or disposal.
 A brief summary of the sample collections and testing that is performed is provided below.
 A detailed sampling and analysis plan is provided in Appendix E.

 Sampling and Testing